Service Detail

 Preconstruction priorities that shape the field outcome

-• Define operational loads and access needs before sequencing pours
+• Define operational loads, Beaumont clay subgrade requirements, and HCFCD detention credit before sequencing pours

 • Deliver surfaces ready for heavy use and final turnover